mrDinckleman/generator-gulped/README.md

 If you want to skip install dependencies, just run this command with `--skip-install` flag.
 Use flags `-y` or `--yes` for installing with default parameters.

-In project directory run `yo gulped:page` to create new view file with associated json data file.
+In project directory run:
+ * `yo gulped:page` or `yo gulped:page pageName` to create new view file with associated json data file
+ * `yo gulped:block` or `yo gulped:block blockName` to create new block styles

 ## Getting To Know Yeoman